Two-parameter counter-diabatic driving in quantum annealing: Method

 with $\gamma$ the time-independent transverse magnetic field strength and $N$ the number of sites (qubits) in the system, into the ground state of $\mathcal{H}_\mathrm{p}$.
 The annealing schedule is often chosen as

 where $\lambda(t)$ is a time-dependent driving function that fulfills the boundary conditions $\lambda(t=0)=0$ and $\lambda(t=\tau)=1$ with $\tau$ the total annealing time.
-Reaching the exact ground state of $\mathcal{H}_\mathrm{p}$ generally requires adiabaticity, and the time necessary to satisfy this condition grows exponentially as a function of $N$ if the energy gap between the ground state and the first excited state closes exponentially, which is the case in most of the interesting combinatorial optimization problems~\cite{albash2018adiabatic}.
+Reaching the exact ground state of $\mathcal{H}_\mathrm{p}$--- which for most interesting optimization problems is written in the form of single- and multi-spin $\sigma_i^z$ terms that describe high-order polynomial unconstrained binary optimization (PUBO) problems with $k$-local interactions--- generally requires adiabaticity, and the time necessary to satisfy this condition grows exponentially as a function of $N$ if the energy gap between the ground state and the first-excited state closes exponentially, which is the case in most of the interesting combinatorial optimization problems~\cite{albash2018adiabatic}.

-To overcome this bottleneck, one can implement a so-called counter-diabatic Hamiltonian $\mathcal{H}_\mathrm{CD}(t)$ to suppress transitions between eigenstates.
+To overcome this bottleneck, one can implement a so-called counter-diabatic Hamiltonian $\mathcal{H}_\mathrm{CD}(t)$ to suppress transitions between the system eigenstates.
 The full Hamiltonian then reads